Hypocreopsis rhododendri: Habitat

+North America

+Habitat

 In the Appalachian mountains, H. rhododendri was originally found growing on Rhododendron maximum, and was subsequently found on Kalmia latifolia and Quercus sp.

+Europe

+Habitat

 In Europe, H. rhododendri is found in Atlantic hazel woodland, mainly on hazel stems.
 It has never been found on Rhododendron species.
+Mainly occurring in the damp temperate rainforests in western Scotland, it has been located in only four woodland sites, including Ballachuan Hazelwood, and Dunollie Wood.

+Seasonality

+H. rhododendri primarily occurs in late August to December, preferring damp and cold conditions to the heat.

 Host

 Although H. rhododendri is found on woody stems, it has been suggested that it is not a wood-decay fungus, but is instead a parasite of the wood-decay fungus Hymenochaete corrugata.